 The association's principal executives and principal financial officers are responsible for establishing and maintaining adequate internal control over financial reporting for the association's consolidated financial statements.
-For purposes of this report, "internal control over financial reporting" is defined as a process (1) designed by, or under the supervision of the association's principal executives and principal financial officers, (2) effected by its board of directors, management and other personnel and (3) monitored for adherence to by the board's Audit Committee through the association's Internal Audit and Credit Review staff to provide reasonable assurance regarding the reliability of financial reporting information and the preparation of the consolidated financial statements for external purposes in accordance with accounting principles generally accepted in the United States of America and includes those policies and procedures that: (1) pertain to the maintenance of records that in reasonable assurance that transactions are recorded as necessary to permit preparation of consolidated financial information in accordance with accounting principles generally accepted in the United States of America, and that receipts and expenditures are being made only in accordance with authorizations of management and directors of the association and (3) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use or disposition of the association's assets that could have a material effect on its consolidated financial statements.
+For purposes of this report, "internal control over financial reporting" is defined as a process (1) designed by, or under the supervision of the association's principal executives and principal financial officers, (2) effected by its board of directors, management and other personnel and (3) monitored for adherence to by the board's Audit Committee through the association's Internal Audit staff to provide reasonable assurance regarding the reliability of financial reporting information and the preparation of the consolidated financial statements for external purposes in accordance with accounting principles generally accepted in the United States of America and includes those policies and procedures that: (1) pertain to the maintenance of records that in reasonable detail accurately and fairly reflect the transactions and dispositions of the association, (2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of consolidated financial information in accordance with accounting principles generally accepted in the United States of America, and that receipts and expenditures are being made only in accordance with authorizations of management and directors of the association and (3) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use or disposition of the association's assets that could have a material effect on its consolidated financial statements.

-The association's management has completed an assessment of the effectiveness of internal control over financial reporting as of December 31, 2013.
-In making the assessment, management used the framework in Internal Control - Integrated Framework (1992), promulgated by the Committee of Sponsoring Organizations of the Treadway Commission, commonly referred to as the "COSO" criteria.
+The association's management has completed an assessment of the effectiveness of internal control over financial reporting as of December 31, 2014.
+In making the assessment, management used the framework in Internal Control - Integrated Framework, promulgated by the Committee of Sponsoring Organizations of the Treadway Commission, commonly referred to as the "COSO" criteria.

-Based on the assessment performed, the association concluded that as of December 31, 2013, internal control over financial reporting was effective based upon the COSO criteria.
-Additionally, based on this assessment, the association determined that there were no material weaknesses in internal control over financial reporting as of December 31, 2013.
+Based on the assessment performed, the association concluded that as of December 31, 2014, internal control over financial reporting was effective based upon the COSO criteria.
+Additionally, based on this assessment, the association determined that there were no material weaknesses in internal control over financial reporting as of December 31, 2014.
 A review of the assessment performed was reported to the association's audit committee.

-Ben R. Novosad
+Ben R. Novosa

-Ben R. Novosad, Chief Executive Officer March 7, 2014
+Ben R. Novosad, Chief Executive Officer March 11, 2015

-Dom Vande Vante
+Im Vande Vante

-Don VandeVanter, Chief Financial Officer March 7, 2014
+Don VandeVanter, Chief Financial Officer March 11, 2015